stefanrieken/tmmh/README.md

 Status
 ------
-Allocate, release, reallocate, pointer relocation and garbage collection are implemented and demo'able.
-Yet to do is heap compression.
+All functionality is implemented and demo'able for the 32-bits header size.

 About
 -----

-tmmh (pronounced: TIMMEH!!!) supports:
+tmmh (pronounced: TIMMEH!!!) provides:
 - Typed heap storage, with
 - User-definable types
 - Queryable type, size(!) and related information for any heap pointer